 Though thinking one has spent more time could potentially suggest that one has deliberated sufficiently already, decreasing further deliberation, our results reveal an opposite pattern.
 Feeling like one has spent more time on an unimportant decision leads people to invest even more time, causing them to get mired even further.

 Consumer marketers should pay special attention to this research.
 According to Spire LLC, there are more than 350 types of toothpaste on store shelves.
 I doubt there are enough consumer sub-segments to justify this variety.
 Instead, the bewildering array of choices confuses consumers, convinces them that the decision is more important than it really is, and promotes decision quicksand.
-While I can’t prove it, I suspect this increases the probability that consumers stay with their current brand, rather than taking a chance on a new unfamiliar entry.
+I suspect this increases the probability consumers stay with their current brand, rather than taking a chance on a new unfamiliar entry.

 Be careful of paralysis by analysis.
 Quickly eliminating choices will simplify your decisions.
 Avoid the quicksand.